iterorganization/imas-standard-interfaces/IMAS_Standard_Interfaces_Workplan.md

 The conversion algorithms generate IDS-specific schemas that integrate with the foundational geometry and coordinate system schemas developed in Phase 1.
 Composite schema generation combines base validation components with IDS-specific requirements to create comprehensive validation systems that support complete equilibrium reconstruction workflows.

-Schema composition ensures that geometry container references, coordinate system specifications, and standard name requirements are properly validated across all interface components while maintaining compatibility with the modular validation architecture developed in Phase 2.
+Schema composition ensures that geometry container references, coordinate system specifications, and standard name requirements are properly validated across all interface components while maintaining compatibility with the foundational schemas from Phase 1.

 ### Comprehensive Validation Framework